gabriel-lima/consuming-api-f1-with-goroutines/README.md

+# Why?
+More and more time I'm come studying the language Go.
+And, concurrency programming is a large topic anywhere.
+Therefore, I created this small project for practice my studies.

+# Get Started
 By default, only one job and work when run script, otherwise, it's possible more fast increasing jobs or works.
 Access file `main.go` and edit follow lines:
 ```go